ajay77381/GIT-Session/README.md

 Once the devlopers has finished his code /features on his branch code will have to combined with the master branch this can be done two way -
 ### Git merge

+## Keep in mind (and I know this will be obvious to some people), this will clear you existing changes
+ git reset --merge

 ### gitrebase